Own property in

 Unfortunately, foreigners can’t open an Indonesian bank account online.
 You can open a local bank account at the nearest bank office.

-Get help with your bank account in Bali
+Get help with opening a bank account in Bali

 Requirements to open an Indonesian Rupiah bank account